 In a world driven by technology, the internet has become a staple in our daily lives.
 Tech Giants across the globe have invested billions of dollars to curate a network of devices that drives you to utilise their ease of usage and access through the power of the internet.
 This has led to a stark increase in the utilisation of heavy bandwidth and data across the globe, causing people to invest in broadband and fiber connections that offer strong reliable data at cheaper and more affordable costs.
 But your home Wi-Fi can't accompany you on your next trip out of the house.
 This results in you craving those sweet unlimited data packs while not shelling out the seemingly hefty prices of your limited mobile data plans.
-Thus, you give in to your cravings and indulge in a free public Wi-Fi hotspot nearby.
+Thus, you give in to your cravings and indulge in a free public Wi-Fi hotspot nearby that may expose your system to the cyber security risk that occurs while using public wifi.
 But here is why that Wi-Fi toggle might cost you a lot more than you might think.

 Analysing these aspects of attacks and exploits that are achievable just through an open Public Wi-Fi hotspot really puts into focus the value of privacy and good decision making in our daily lives.
 Just by indulging in a few minutes of online shopping or having a chat with a friend to pass some time, you are leaving yourself vulnerable at the mercy of hackers and attackers who won’t think twice before emptying your bank accounts and misusing your login credentials in a matter of seconds.
 Seems like a very hefty price to pay for a few minutes of free internet.

-Here are some methods through which you can better protect yourself from the atrocities of public Wi-Fi:-
+Here are some methods through which you can better protect yourself from the cybersecurity risks while using public Wi-Fi:-

 a) If you are signing up for public Wi-Fi access, don't share your personal information and avoid accessing websites where you are required to enter any log-in or financial information such as your internet banking accounts or transactions on e-commerce sites.